 As part of our service to Wrekin Housing, we maintain dry risers.
 The Wrekin Housing Trust is one of the largest social housing providers in the West Midlands.READ MORE

-Experts in fire safety, you can count on Churches Fire & Security to provide the optimum firefighting system for your organisation.
+Experts in fire safety and fire protection services, you can count on Churches Fire to provide the optimum firefighting system for your organisation.
 Contact us today to discuss your individual requirements.GET STARTED

 What is a wet riser?

 A wet riser performs the same function as a dry riser but it is permanently charged with water – served by a dedicated fire pump and water storage tank.